G-Core/product-documentation/documentation/streaming-platform/real-time-video/embed-real-time-video-into-your-app-with-iframe.md

 ### For beginners

 1\.
-Generate a room URL for your video call according to <a href="https://gcore.com/docs/streaming-platform/api/real-time-video-api-tutorial#create-room-url" target="_blank">our guide</a>.
+Generate a room URL for your video call.
 For this example, we generated the URL ```https://meet.gcore.com/call/serv2testroom```.

 2\.
 Add additional attributes from the table for managing security and Gcore Real-Time Video module features, if necessary, to your URL.
-For example, to invite a user with the <a href="https://gcore.com/docs/streaming-platform/api/real-time-video-api-tutorial#rolerole" target="_blank">Interpreter role</a> to our call, add the following attribute to the URL from the first step:
+For example, to invite a user with the Interpreter role to our call, add the following attribute to the URL from the first step:

 ```